How to Call Siblings in Japanese?

 Oni [お兄]: This is a homophone for the Japanese word that means “ogre,” but can be employed as a pun for a joking way to refer to a brother or sister.

-To help you memorize the talk above, please look at the following table!
+To help you memorize the above lecture, please refer to the following table!

 Description